 Before we decide to change our minds about what civic engagement truly entails, we ought to think seriously about what is really required in a democracy – ideas, debate, passion, responsibility, and much more that can only be performed by living, breathing human beings.
 While technology may aid good citizenship in some regards, we must be cautious in what kinds of authority we abdicate to our machines.
 For technology can only do what it is told to do.
 Up until very recently, it has been expected that good citizens in a democracy should think and act differently.

-Viewpoint writer Dave Bruno is also an adjunct professor of history and manager of online marketing at PLNU.
+Dave Bruno is a former adjunct professor and associate director of digital marketing at PLNU.
 His book, The 100 Thing Challenge, based on his blog of the same name, has spawned a social movement inspiring people to live more simply.